WooJung-K/DATASCI210_Capstone/README.md

 # DATASCI210_Capstone
+This repository contains works by Ainsley, Ci, and WooJung for final capstone project, "GlycoAhead"
+* "code" folder includes works by Ci
-Current folder includes codes worked by WooJung Kim
+* "codes" folder has works by WooJung